balancer/docs-v3/docs/concepts/core-concepts/hooks.md

 ## Adjusted amounts - using hooks to change `amountCalculated`.

-Remember that pool liquidity operations like `swap`, `addLiquidity` and `removeLiquidity` signal to the Vault the entries on the credit & debt tab.
+Remember that pool liquidity operations like `swap`, `addLiquidity` and `removeLiquidity` signal to the Vault the entries on the credit and debt tab.
 These entries can either be calculated as part of custom pool implementations or pools in combination with hooks.
-Both have the capability to determine the amount of credit & debt the vault adds to the tab.
+Both have the capability to determine the amount of credits and debts the vault adds to the tab.

 The reason hooks also have this capability is to change `amountCalculated` for existing pool types from established factories.
 This allows for more fine-grained pool tuning capabilities in `after` hooks.
 ![Vault-Pool-Hooks relation](/images/hook-delta.png)